pubky/pubky-nexus/docs/decentralization.md

 The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled in batches.
 Driven by `HsEventProcessorRunner`.

+The default HS is trusted, which implies a different event validation model.

 ### `homeserver`

 > The single default, prioritized HS.
 Its events are bulk-ingested.